 The theoretical and empirical correlations presented in the literature (Table 11) show a dependence of the LCD on the diluate concentration.
 This fact reflects the operating conditions used in the experiments, in which often there is only one solution in an electrochemical test section [182,192,194,195,199,201-203] or, even if an ED stack is used, the same solution is fed into both the concentrate and the diluate compartments [134,190,196,198,200,204].
-When the experiments are performed with the same inlet concentrations, one may conclude that LCD is only a function of the diluate compartments can be found, especially near the outlet of the stack.
+When the experiments are performed with the same inlet concentrations, one may conclude that LCD is only a function of the diluate concentration.
+However, in ED systems, different concentrations in the compartments can be found, especially near the outlet of the stack.